Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 Whether you’re learning or planning to start, these twelve films can train your ears and help you enhance your knowledge of the Danish language.
 You can indulge yourself with some high-quality flicks.

-And if you have recommendations on other easy-to-understand movies to learn Danish or any question, add in the comment below.
+If you have recommendations for other easy-to-understand movies to learn Danish, or any other questions, please add them in the comments below.

 Have fun!
 Hav Det Sjovt!